 The ABS unit 1, which consists of a hydraulic unit, brake electronics control unit, and return pump, is installed under the seat.
 A wheel speed sensor 2 is located at the front and rear wheel respectively.

-Danger of accidents Functional limitations of the ABS
+Danger of accidents Changes to the vehicle impair the function of the ABS.